The UK Country Guide 2023

-- Good Friday (Not a set date, usually March/April)
+- Good Friday, (Not a standard date, usually March/April)

-- Easter Monday (Not a set date, usually March/April)
+- Easter Monday, (Not a standard date, after Good Friday)

 If a public holiday falls on a weekend, the next working day will be a holiday in lieu of the original day.

 Full-time employees working in the UK are entitled to 28 days of paid annual leave per year, which is equivalent to 5.6 working weeks of holiday.